danielbodnar/awesome-stars/README.md

 - [nccgroup/ScoutSuite](https://github.com/nccgroup/ScoutSuite) - Multi-Cloud Security Auditing Tool
 - [getsops/sops](https://github.com/getsops/sops) - Simple and flexible tool for managing secrets
 - [vchinnipilli/kubestriker](https://github.com/vchinnipilli/kubestriker) - A Blazing fast Security Auditing tool for Kubernetes
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Source Security tool for AWS, Azure and GCP to perform Cloud Security best practices assessments, audits, incident response, compliance, continuous monitoring, hardening and forensi
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
 - [tenable/terrascan](https://github.com/tenable/terrascan) - Detect compliance and security violations across Infrastructure as Code to mitigate risk before provisioning cloud native infrastructure.
 - [LeanerCloud/AutoSpotting](https://github.com/LeanerCloud/AutoSpotting) - Saves up to 90% of AWS EC2 costs by automating the use of spot instances on existing AutoScaling groups.
 Installs in minutes using CloudFormation or Terraform.
 Convenient to deploy at scale using Stac
 - [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud